 Great!
 Now you have Jenkins installed.
 Let's prepare it a bit for work.

 By default Jenkins is available on port 8080.
-Open browser, and open your Jenkins web interface by printing into address tab your VPS ip with added 8080 port, <your vps ip>:8080, for example 192.168.1.1:8080 You should see the following picture:
+Open browser, and open your Jenkins web interface by printing into address tab your VPS ip with added 8080 port,

 On your VPS server run

 copy the result and paste it into Jenkins web interface.
 You'll see that Jenkins offers you to install suggested plugins or selecting the list of plugins.

 If you are new to Jenkins, you'd better choose the suggested list.
 After the installation process, you will be dropped to Jenkins web-interface with a prompt to create you admin user, please fill it with actual data and press